 In the end, the audience was left impressed by dance group’s program.
 The dancers were met with loud cheers and a standing ovation from the audience.

 “It was really moving.
 I almost cried twice.
 There was a lot of themes in there that stuck strongly with me,” said psychology freshman Samone Short.

 Another student, art freshman Ariyanna Chillis, said the performances were “beautiful” and “breathtaking.”
-She added that the power and the messages the NCCU Dance Group its performances were impressive.
+She added that the power and the messages the NCCU Dance Group expressed in its performances were moving.

 “If they were trying to get an idea across to you, it came across strong and you really felt it,” Chillis said.